46th ANNUAL

 Entry Limits & Fees

-• Paintings/Printmaking/Drawings, Photography, 3-Dimensional, and Artisan Works: Artists may enter up to 4 pieces of artwork.
+• Paintings/Printmaking/Drawings, Photography, 3-Dimensional, and Artisan Works: Artists may enter up to 4 pieces of artwork per category (5 for miniatures).
 There is a $20 non-refundable entry fee for each piece of artwork entered in these categories.

 Artwork Sales & Commission